Footprint for Nations

 - Monitor and manage their assets

 - Identify the risks associated with ecological deficits

 - Set policy that is informed by ecological reality and makes safeguarding resources a top priority

 It is almost certainly the case that countries and regions with surplus ecological reserves—not the ones relying on continued ecological deficit spending—will emerge as the robust and sustainable economies and societies of the future.

 * Time series data for all nations not available.
 The 2010 Data Tables are a sample of the Ecological Footprint and biocapacity for almost 150 nations.
 These tables show the results for 2007 from the 2010 NFA Edition.
 The data is also presented in the Ecological Footprint Atlas 2010.
-National Footprint Account results from the 2011 Edition are available through our online request form: Request for Dataset of National Footprint Account Results.
+National Footprint Account results from the 2012 and 2011 Edition are available.
+Please see descriptions of all the NFA Licenses at National Footprint Account Licenses.